MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 You can now define and deploy Office Add-ins in the [developer preview version](../resources/schema/manifest-schema-dev-preview.md) of the Microsoft Teams app manifest.
 Currently this preview is limited to Outlook Add-ins running on subscription Office for Windows.

 To learn more, see [Teams manifest for Office Add-ins (preview)](/office/dev/add-ins/develop/json-manifest-overview).
-Get started and [Build an Outlook add-in with a Teams manifest(preview)](/office/dev/add-ins/quickstarts/outlook-quickstart-json-manifest).

 ## Microsoft AppSource submission